openconfig/gnsi/authz/README.md

 ## Managing the gRPC-based Authorization Policy

-### Initial (fresh out of the box) state assumption
+### Initial (factory reset) state assumption

 When a device boots for the first time it should have:

-1. The `gNSI.authz` service up and running
+1. The `gNSI.authz` service transitions to up and running.
-1. A default gRPC-level Authorization Policy for every active gRPC service.
+1. The default gRPC-level Authorization Policy for all active gRPC services.

-   The initial default gRPC-level Authorization Policy can either allow access to all RPCs or deny access to all RPCs except for the `gNSI.authz` family of RPCs.
+   The default gRPC-level Authorization Policy must allow access to all RPCs.
+1. Once a gNSI policy is set (uploaded and Finalized), the default policy disposition becomes deny, as mentioned in the AuthorizationPolicy message documentation above.

 ### Updating the policy